No-prior Bayes reIMagined: probabilistic approximations of inferential models: Example: Behrens--Fisher problem

-To set the scene, start by considering inference on the full parameter $\Theta$.
+Start by considering inference on the full parameter $\Theta$.
 This model has lots of structure so the relative likelihood-based, possibilistic IM construction for inference on $\Theta$ is conceptually and computationally straightforward.
-Thanks to the model's underlying affine group invariance, it follows from Theorem~\ref{thm:group} that the corresponding inner probabilistic approximation for $\Theta$ is exactly the Bayesian posterior distribution for $\Theta$ based on the right Haar prior, which is also Fisher's fiducial distribution for $\Theta$.
-Since the mapping from $\Theta$ to $\Phi$ is linear, it follows from Theorem~\ref{thm:cd} that the (mathematically equivalent) Bayes and fiducial solutions proposed by Jeffreys and Fisher, respectively, correspond to the marginal distribution for $\Phi$ derived from the IM's inner probabilistic approximation; moreover, these are also the inner probabilistic approximation to the marginal IM based on following the extension principle.
+Thanks to the model's underlying affine group invariance, it follows from Theorem~\ref{thm:group} that the Bayesian posterior distribution for $\Theta$ based on the right Haar prior, which is also Fisher's fiducial distribution, is also an inner probabilistic approximation of the IM for $\Theta$.
+The corresponding marginal distribution for $\Phi$ is not an inner probabilistic approximation of the extension-based marginal IM, but the latter is sufficiently conservative that even this over-confident marginal itself is conservative.